lauripe/lauripe.github.io/docs/_posts/2022-04-15-security-basics-h3.markdown

 ### Simple XOR
-__XOR__ is abbreviation of __exclusive or__, logically something similiar to the question "Are you coming or not?" - you can't have both or neither, it's always either one or another.
+__XOR__ is abbreviation of __exclusive or__, logically something similiar to the question "Are you coming or not?" - you can't have both or neither, it's always either one or another ("maybe later" isn't an option in this example).

 On bitwise operations XOR is true (1) when one is 1 and the other is 0 and false (0) when both are either 1 or 0.

 Using XOR as cipher can be done by calculating the output of each bit in the plaintext against each bit of a string representing a key.
 While certainly possible, it's not advised to use XOR as a cipher as it's trivial to crack even with longer keys.
 Process of cracking a XOR cipher is following:
 - Solve the length of the key with [__counting coincidences__](https://pages.mtu.edu/~shene/NSF-4/Tutorial/VIG/Vig-IOC.html) procedure